miletic-deyan/britva/VERCEL_DEPLOYMENT.md

 -   Redis cache driver (via [Upstash](https://upstash.com/))
 -   Database cache driver (for smaller applications)
--   Set `CACHE_DRIVER=array` for simple applications
+-   Set `CACHE_DRIVER=array` for simple applications (default in our configuration)

 ## Troubleshooting

 ### Common Issues:

-1. **Deployment Fails**: Check for any Laravel-specific configurations that assume a traditional server setup.
+1. **"Framework should be equal to one of the allowed values" Error**:

+    - Make sure your `vercel.json` has `"framework": null` instead of `"framework": "laravel"`.
+    - Laravel is not in Vercel's list of supported frameworks, so we use a custom configuration.

+2. **Deployment Fails**:

+    - Check that your PHP version in `vercel-php@0.6.0` runtime is compatible with your Laravel version.
+    - Ensure your `buildCommand` in `vercel.json` completes successfully.

+3. **Missing Assets**:

-2. **Missing Assets**: Ensure your assets are being built correctly with `npm run build`.
+    - Ensure your assets are being built correctly with `npm run build`.
+    - Check that your routes in `vercel.json` correctly map to your asset directories.

-3. **Database Connection Issues**: Verify your database credentials and ensure your database provider allows connections from Vercel's IP ranges.
+4. **Database Connection Issues**:

+    - Verify your database credentials in the Vercel environment variables.
+    - Ensure your database provider allows connections from Vercel's IP ranges.

+5. **500 Errors After Deployment**:
+    - Check Vercel logs in the dashboard.
+    - Temporarily set `APP_DEBUG=true` in environment variables to see detailed error messages.

 ## Resources